mturley/PhraseCards/docs/dspec/dspec.md

 #### /game
 [Robert 11/14]
-<p>This is our main game view for when the mad-lib game is running.
+<p>This is our main game view for when the madlib game is running.
 This immplements Blaze to combine our game.ejs and game_czar_view.ejs in one reactive template.
 The game will support the chat features and contain likes to players profiles through their names or Gravatar.
 The game views also contain the progressbar.js library for use during the game's timed turns.  </p>

 #### /chat
 [Yue 11/14]